 Becoming aware of the way we connect with others, is important for personal and professional growth.
 But it’s also important for the world.
 The world needs a swelling of this awareness.
 Because troubled communication between people is at root of many of society’s problems – small and large.
 And it is also a pillar in the solutions.
 The more we can be kindly aware, with humility of mind, of the connection, skills and power which we bring to our communication, the more we can develop ourselves and be generous toward others.

 Warm connection is a driver of health, happiness, harmony, skills, productivity and ultimately, of equity and wisdom.
-Scroll around the site.
-See how much.
-Be astounded at how closely within our reach we can find power for positive change which is not just utilitarian… but beautiful.
+Within our reach we can find power for positive change, which is not just utilitarian… but beautiful.